 • July 2018: National Report deadline

-• Early November 2018: UPR session on China, including Hong Kong & Macau, at the United Nations in Geneva
+• 9am to 12:30pm, 6 November 2018 (Geneva time): UPR session on China, including Hong Kong & Macau, at the United Nations in Geneva

 • December 2018-January 2019: Adoption of the Outcomes Report